 Through our work with Indigenous Nations and local communities, we've heard concerns about how reservoir creation on the Peace River system has affected methylmercury levels in fish.
-The Site C project is the third dam on the Peace River and will result in temporary changes in fish methylmercury levels once the reservoir begins filling in 2023.
+The Site C project is the third dam on the Peace River.
+Reservoir filling will begin in 2024, when conditions allow.
+When we fill the reservoir in late summer / early fall 2024, there will be temporary changes in fish methylmercury levels.

-Explore this document to learn more about methylmercury in fish and consumption information for the Peace River as well as Williston, Dinosaur and Site C reservoirs.
+Explore this document to learn more about methylmercury in fish and consumption information for the Peace River as well as Williston, Dinosaur and Site C reservoirs.1